tanyaa12/CodeAlpha_Internship/README.md

 Develop a program that allows a teacher to enter students' grades and compute their average, highest, and lowest scores.
 You can use arrays or ArrayLists to store the student data.

 **TASK 2**
+A Simple Banking Application in Java is an ideal project for coding beginners.
+It covers fundamental concepts like the Scanner class for input, strings, loops, methods, and conditional statements.
+This project involves basic banking operations such as deposits, withdrawals, checking balances, and exiting the program.